privacy-tech-lab/privacyflash-pro/README.md

 - `policygenerator/src/privacy_practices.py`: Loads data from the app project to be analyzed.
 - `policygenerator/requirements.txt`: Dependencies of PrivacyFlash Pro.

+## Future Development

+In the coming months we plan to extend PrivacyFlash Pro from iOS apps towards Android apps and web apps.
+At this year's WWDC Apple announced that developers have to identify on the App Store which permissions their apps are using, whether they use tracking, and other privacy practices.
+We intend that PrivacyFlash Pro generates the description that developers have to provide.
+We further want to provide support for backend functionality for both traditional backends, such as the LAMP stack, and backends as a service, such as Firebase.
+In principle the same code analysis techniques can be used, e.g., SQL queries can be used to identify which types of personal information is stored at the backend.
+Beyond APIs variables and function naming may also reveal what types of data are processed.
+For web apps, frontend JavaScript code can be analyzed, e.g., labels of form fields.

 ## Third Party Libraries

 PrivacyFlash Pro uses the following third party libraries.
 We thank the developers.